damianpereira86/api-automation-agent/README.md

 - Python 3.8 or higher
 - Node.js 18 or higher
-- OpenAI API key or Anthropic API key (Anthropic API key required by default)
+- OpenAI, Anthropic or DeepSeek API key (Anthropic API key required by default)

 ## Installation